cavalli1234/AdaLAM/README.md

 [AdaLAM: Revisiting Handcrafted Outlier Detection](https://arxiv.org/abs/2006.04250)
 <img src="media/teaser.jpg" width="1000"/>

+Local feature matching is a critical component of many computer vision pipelines, including among others Structure-from-Motion, SLAM, and Visual Localization.
+However, due to limitations in the descriptors, raw matches are often contaminated by a majority of outliers.
+Filtering outliers is a vital step in any sparse vision pipeline which is based on local feature matching.

 AdaLAM is a fully handcrafted realtime outlier filter integrating several best practices into a single efficient and effective framework.
 It detects inliers by searching for significant local affine patterns in image correspondences.

 AdaLAM proved to be very competitive with recent deep learning methods, taking the second place for the [Image Matching Challenge](https://vision.uvic.ca/image-matching-challenge/) at CVPR 2020 for the 8000 keypoints category.
+[Here](https://youtu.be/UQ4uJX7UDB8?t=17139) is our invited talk about AdaLAM and the challenge submission.

 Check our [paper](https://arxiv.org/abs/2006.04250) for details about AdaLAM.

 In this repository we provide a full pytorch implementation of AdaLAM.
 We suggest running AdaLAM on a CUDA device for best performance, but CPU execution is possible as well.
 We also provide an example script to run a COLMAP reconstruction using AdaLAM for matching.

+The main aim of this repository is to provide a strong classical baseline that can be used easily for comparison purposes.

 If you find our code or paper useful, please consider citing
 ```